anapsix/dynamicinfradays/user/pages/programme/default.md

 #### <a name="layers"></a>_CoreOS: Building the Layers of the Scalable Cluster for Containers_ <span style="font-size: smaller">- [Barak Michener](#barakm)</span>

 One of the strengths of containerization is the way it allows us to consider how to build our applications for scale.
-Turning a cluster of machines into a single, highly-available computer,is the end goal of a containerized world.
+Turning a cluster of machines into a single, highly-available computer is the end goal of a containerized world.

 However, there are many distributed systems problems along the way!